Indian (1996 film): Re-release

 Indian was re-released on 7 June 2024, in over 600 screens worldwide.

 Sequels

 A sequel Indian 2 again directed by Shankar and starring Haasan was released on 12 July 2024.
-A third film is also in production and was shot alongside Indian 2; the film, titled Indian 3, is in production.
+A third film was shot alongside Indian 2; the film, titled Indian 3, was still in production as of mid-2024.
 In 2008, Shankar planned on a crossover film featuring characters from Indian, Mudhalvan (1999) and Sivaji: The Boss (2007), but dropped the idea due to lack of encouragement from his assistant directors.

 In popular culture

 Senthil reprised the role of Panneerselvam in the 2008 film Satyam.